 How to get rid of them the natural way?

 Even though a lot of disinfecting solutions are available in the market to get rid of cockroaches, it is advisable to make use of natural products to face the cockroach menace.
-Below are few of the natural products you can use to get rid of cockroaches
+Below are a few of the natural products you can use to get rid of cockroaches

 · Bay leaves: Cockroaches naturally resist the smell of bay leaf and as such does not come to places where they are kept.
 Place a bunch of bay leaves on the kitchen cupboard, near the drain hole, or any other place where they are likely to thrive.
 You can even keep a few leaves inside the wardrobe.

 · Peppermint Oil: Mix 10 drops of peppermint oil with water and spray it in areas where the cockroaches are likely to move.
 You can also wipe the kitchen countertop with this solution.
-The strong smell of the peppermint keeps cockroaches away.
+The strong smell of peppermint keeps cockroaches away.

 · Cedar: This is yet another effective product to get rid of cockroaches.
 Place cedar blocks, balls, or chips inside the cupboard or closet to keep those pesky little creatures from creating trouble.